flewkey/minecraft-tweaks-2a03/README.txt

 This repository contains simple modifications for the 2a03.party Minecraft server.
 I have replaced the patches with a Fabric mod.
-If you want a new feature added, you can either make an issue here or e-mail me.
-Preferably the latter, because I am inactive on GitHub.
+Send enhancements and bug fixes to my e-mail address, and I'll fix them myself if I think they're important.
+Do not send random pull requests on GitHub.
 You probably want to ignore this.